 Ideally, for evaluating acid-base status, an arterial blood-gas sample and venous biochemistry profile on blood collected and handled appropriately should be done and interpreted together as indicated under the summary of laboratory detection of acid-base disturbances.
 Biochemical test results associated with acid-base status on a chemistry panel are the following:

-- Bicarbonate: This is a dependent variable and the main buffer for accumulated non-carbonic acids, such as lactate or ketones.
-Bicarbonate does not buffer carbonic acid (carbon dioxide combined with water).
+- Bicarbonate: This is a dependent variable and the main buffer in plasma for accumulated non-carbonic acids, such as lactate or ketones.
+Bicarbonate does not buffer carbonic acid (respiratory or volatile acid because it consists of carbon dioxide combined with water).
 A change in bicarbonate can be due to a primary metabolic disorder or compensation (secondary to) a primary respiratory disturbance.
 Distinguishing which is primary and secondary requires a blood gas analysis and assessment of the patient for the cause of acid-base disturbances.
-Note that storage of blood on cells will cause in vitro lactic acid accumulation, which will decrease the bicarbonate in the tube.
+Note that storage of blood on cells will cause in vitro lactic acid accumulation, which will result in a false decrease in bicarbonate that is occurring ex vivo and not in the animal.

-To interpret the bicarbonate concentration and determine why it is low or high, one can look at the anion gap and corrected chloride.
-Look at the anion gap first if bicarbonate is low and the corrected chloride if the bicarbonate is high.
-Look at both anion gap and corrected chloride if bicarbonate is normal (if they are all normal, there is likely not an acid-base disturbance).- Low bicarbonate, high anion gap: Supports a high anion gap or titration acidosis due to accumulation of a noncarbonic (non-volatile) acid that does not contain chloride, e.g. ketoacidosis, ethylene glycol toxicosis.
+To interpret the bicarbonate concentration and determine why it is low or high, one can look at the anion gap and strong ion difference or change in chloride in relation to sodium.
+If the bicarbonate is low, look first at the anion gap to see if there is a titration acidosis and then at the strong ion difference (or chloride in relation to sodium) to detect a strong ion acidosis.
+If the bicarbonate is high, look at the strong ion difference first and then the anion gap.
+Look at both anion gap and strong ion difference if bicarbonate is normal (if they are all normal, there is likely not an acid-base disturbance).- Low bicarbonate, high anion gap: Supports a high anion gap or titration acidosis due to accumulation of a noncarbonic (non-volatile) acid that does not contain chloride, e.g. ketoacidosis, ethylene glycol toxicosis.
 This type of metabolic acidosis is always primary.

-- High bicarbonate, low corrected chloride, anion gap usually normal: Supports a metabolic alkalosis with loss of a chloride-containing non-carbonic acid.
-This can be primary (e.g. loss of HCl with vomiting gastric contents) or secondary to a primary respiratory acidosis (where the kidney excretes hydrogen with chloride by increasing ammoniagenesis in the proximal tubules and increasing H+-ATPase activity in the distal tubules).
+- High bicarbonate, high strong ion difference, anion gap usually normal: Supports a metabolic alkalosis with loss of a chloride-containing non-carbonic acid.
+This can be primary (e.g. loss of HCl with vomiting gastric contents) or secondary to a primary respiratory acidosis, where the kidney excretes hydrogen as ammonium chloride by increasing ammoniagenesis in the proximal tubules and increasing H+-ATPase activity in the distal tubules.

-- High bicarbonate, normal corrected chloride, anion gap usually normal: This is uncommon and could be due to administration of bicarbonate-rich fluids (primary metabolic alkalosis), a mixed primary hyperchloremic metabolic acidosis and primary metabolic alkalosis with alkalosis dominating, or an error in measurement of bicarbonate (e.g. severe muscle injury).
+- High bicarbonate, normal strong ion difference, anion gap usually normal: This is uncommon and could be due to administration of bicarbonate-rich fluids (primary metabolic alkalosis), a mixed primary strong ion metabolic acidosis and primary metabolic alkalosis with alkalosis dominating (rare), or an error in measurement of bicarbonate (e.g. severe muscle injury).

-- Strong ions: Of the “measured” strong ions (chloride and sodium), chloride is the most important, because changes in chloride that are disproportionate to changes in free water or sodium (as calculated by the corrected chloride or “eye-balled”) indicate a metabolic acid-base disturbance.
+- Strong ions: Of the “measured” strong ions (chloride and sodium), chloride is the most important, because changes in chloride that are disproportionate to changes in water or sodium (calculate the strong eye difference or evaluate changes in chloride in degree and direction in relation to sodium changes) indicate a metabolic acid-base disturbance.

+- High strong ion difference or a chloride concentration that is disproportionately low compared to the sodium concentration: Usually associated with a metabolic alkalosis, i.e. high bicarbonate concentration and a normal anion gap.
+As indicated above, this can be primary or secondary to a primary respiratory acidosis.

-- High corrected chloride or a chloride concentration that is disproportionately high compared to the sodium concentration: Usually associated with a metabolic acidosis, i.e. low bicarbonate concentration and a normal anion gap.
+- Low strong ion difference or a chloride concentration that is disproportionately high compared to the sodium concentration: Usually associated with a strong ion normal anion gap metabolic acidosis, i.e. low bicarbonate concentration and a normal anion gap.
 As indicated above, this can be primary or secondary to a primary respiratory alkalosis.

-- Low corrected chloride or a chloride concentration that is disproportionately low compared to the sodium concentration: Usually associated with a metabolic alkalosis, i.e. high bicarbonate concentration and a normal anion gap.
-As indicated above, this can be primary or secondary to a primary respiratory acidosis.

 - Renal tests: Because the kidney may be the cause of an acid-base disturbance and is the main organ compensating for a primary respiratory disturbance or correcting for a primary metabolic disturbance, renal test results (urea nitrogen and creatinine) should always be evaluated along with acid-base results (along with urinalysis results, if available).